 One more held for Jharkhand massacre, 16 arrested so far

-One more person has been arrested in connection with the killing of seven people allegedly by 'Pathalgarhi' movement supporters at Burugulikera village in Jharkhand's West Singhbhum district last week, taking the total number of arrests to 16, police said on Tuesday.
-Twenty seven-year-old Martin Logma was arrested on Monday and produced before a local court in Chakradharpur, which sent him to 14-days judicial custody, an official release said.
+One more person was arrested for the killing of seven people by alleged supporters of 'Pathalgarhi', a self-rule movement, in Jharkhand's West Singhbhum district last week, taking the number of arrests to 16, police said on Tuesday.
+Twenty seven-year-old Martin Logma was arrested on Monday and produced before a court in Chakradharpur which remanded him in judicial custody for 14 days, an official release said.

 The other 15 accused, aged between 19 and 60 years, were arrested on Sunday and charged with murder and rioting, among others, it said.
-They were produced before the court of sub-divisional judicial magistrate, Chakradharpur on Monday which sent them to 14-days judicial custody, the release said.
+They were produced before the court of the sub-divisional judicial magistrate, Chakradharpur, on Monday and were also remanded in judicial custody.

+The Pathalgarhi movement is a name given to a tribal protest for autonomy to Gramsabha (village council).
+Its proponents want no laws of the land be applicable to the tribal people in the area and refuse to accept government's rights over forests and rivers.
+Its supporters carve their diktat on rocks in their areas of influence.
+The name 'Pathalgarhi' is derived from the practice of carving the edicts of the leaders of the movement on large stones called 'pathal' in local language, while garhi means carving.

-Supporters of 'Pathalgarhi' movement had allegedly kidnapped the seven villagers of Burugulikera in Guddi block on January 21 and killed them for allegedly opposing their stir.
-Their mutilated bodies were recovered from a forest, around 4 kilometres from the village the next day.
-Proponents of 'Pathalgarhi', a tribal movement, want that no laws of the land should apply to the tribal people.
+Supporters of the movement had allegedly kidnapped seven villagers of Burugulikera in Guddi block on January 21 and killed them for opposing their stir.
+Their mutilated bodies were recovered from a forest around 4 kilometres from the village the next day.
+A section of the tribals of the region are opposed to the movement as it bars them from accepting benefits of government schemes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)